Paleontology Internships

 Paleontology and Geology Experience

-Interns are able to participate in and create projects around current fossil excavations, led by the park paleontologist or other visiting researchers.
-In addition, interns are in charge of monitoring all known fossil locations for erosion and vandalism concerns.
+Interns can participate in and develop projects around current fossil excavations, led by the park paleontologist or other visiting researchers.
+In addition, interns can participate in monitoring all known fossil locations for erosion and vandalism concerns.

 Intern working on online database